kakato10/DSA_2015_SI/materials.md

 * Which of them are appropriate for our goals?
 * What are their benefits and downsides?

+##Data structures

+###Linked List
+* https://www.cs.cmu.edu/~adamchik/15-121/lectures/Linked%20Lists/linked%20lists.html - a more detailed explaination about linked lists and their power.
+Visualisations included!;
+* http://docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html - that's the documentation about the implementation of linked lists in Java.
+Take a look at them, so that you can learn something more.
+This might help you in writing your own implementation.

 ##Data structures comparison

 Basically, sometimes it's not that easy to choose the correct data structure.
 Here's a table that could help you in making that choise.
 (The table will be updated for every exercise that we have)